mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 $$\forall j \in [n], \ \text{Det}(\boldsymbol{a}_{\*,1}, \dots, \boldsymbol{a}_{\*,j} + \boldsymbol{v}, \dots  \boldsymbol{a}_{\*,n}) = \text{Det}(\boldsymbol{a}_{\*,1}, \dots, \boldsymbol{a}_{\*,j}, \dots  \boldsymbol{a}_{\*,n}) + \text{Det}(\boldsymbol{a}_{\*,1}, \dots, \boldsymbol{v}, \dots  \boldsymbol{a}_{\*,n})$$

 Why do we wish this to be an axiom for volume?
-Because multiplying one of the sides of a parallelogram in two dimensions multiplies the area of the parallelogram by $k$.
-Again, let's consider the following matrix:
+Let's consider the first property of a linear function and how it would imply that multiplying one of the sides of a parallelapiped by $k$ multiplies the area of the entire parallelapiped by $k$.
+Again, let's start with a parallelapiped in two dimensions defined by the columns of the following matrix:

 $$\boldsymbol{A} := \begin{bmatrix}a & b \\ c & d\end{bmatrix}$$